My expectations... were surpassed by the reality

 by |

-Cathy Grimmer won a competition through Writing Magazine to our micro literary festival Hearth.
+Cathy Grimmer won a competition through Writing Magazine to attend our micro literary festival Hearth.
 Here’s what she thought…

 It was a fabulous surprise to find I had won a free place at Hearth, a micro-literary festival held at Gladstone’s Library in Hawarden, North Wales.
 My expectations for a weekend listening to interesting writers in the beautiful surroundings of Britain’s finest residential library were surpassed by the reality.